 This document is one in a series to assist in the setup, troubleshooting, and maintenance of Cisco Small Business products.

-You need to access the SPA Web User Interface.
-Check your SPA9xx IP address.
+Check your SPA962 IP Address.
 You can obtain the IP address through the LCD screen on the IP phone.
 Press the Setup Button, then press 9.
 The LCD screen displays the current IP address.

-Launch your browser, type http://IP_Address_of_your_SPA9xx in the address field, and hit Enter.
+Launch your browser, type http://IP_Address_of_your_SPA962 in the address field, and then click Enter.

-Note: You are now ready to configure the SPA9xx for NAT.
+You are now ready to configure the SPA962.
 If the web interface is asking for a username and password, this means that the unit was locked by your Provider.
-Contact your respective VoIP Provider for assistance.
+Please contact your respective VoIP Provider for assistance.

 The Cisco Support Community is a forum for you to ask and answer questions, share suggestions, and collaborate with your peers.